 Right from the start, we are committed to helping you plan your future career.
-During your first year, as part of the University's Employability Strategy, you will be encouraged to develop and articulate your own 'employability plan' with the help of staff from the Careers Office.
+During your first year, as part of the University's Employability Strategy, you will be encouraged to develop and articulate your own 'employability plan' with the help of staff from the Careers team.

 We caught up with some of our recent graduates to find out what they are doing now.

-Careers Service staff will help you with your plans, and to take full advantage of the range of opportunities for developing your employability through studies and extra-curricular life.
+Careers staff will help you with your plans, and to take full advantage of the range of opportunities for developing your employability through studies and extra-curricular life.